Witham Friary: Public House

 The Seymour Arms is a traditional public house.
 Purpose-built along with farm buildings in 1866 or 1867 for the Duke of Somerset's estate, it takes its name from the family name of the Duke of Somerset.

 The pub is noted by CAMRA because of its beautifully preserved interior, and is included in their National Inventory of Historic Pubs.

 Water Dispute

 Since the 19th century, the village water supply has come from the estate of the Duke of Somerset rather than from a commercial water company.
 The estate's decision to terminate the supply was a cause for local concern, however after intervention from the county council the matter was resolved, and the supply is now on a firm footing.

 Sports, clubs and societies

 The village has a vibrant cricket club with an adult team that plays only friendly matches and welcomes all players of all abilities; two youth teams (under 11 and under 13) that have experienced success at district level and runs the ECB All Stars and Dynamos programmes for younger children.
+The beauty of the area the Seymour Arms also makes the cricket club popular with touring teams.

-In addition the village "conker committee" also organise a number of fun events through the year and raise money for charities and local projects.
+In addition the village "conker committee" also organise a number of fun events through the year and raise money for charities and local projects, whilst there is an active history society with regular talks in the village hall.